carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 ### Maintainer co-working corrals

 On the first Wednesday of each month, we get together for a co-working session.
-This is a good time to get input from other Maintainers, and from the Maintainer Community Lead (Daniel Chen), on difficult or tricky issues.
+This is a good time to get input from other Maintainers, and from the Maintainer Community Lead, on difficult or tricky issues.
 Co-working with Maintainers on other lessons also provides you with a broader overall vision of The Carpentries curriculum stack.
 It's a great opportunity to engage in lateral knowledge transfer and community learning!